gecio/gecio.github.io/docs/_optimist/specs/application_credentials/index.en.md

 ### Expiration

-By default, created Application Credentials will not expire, however,  fixed expiration dates/times can be set for credentials upon creation, using the `--expires` parameter in the command (for example: `—expiration '2021-07-15T21:00:00'`).
+By default, created Application Credentials will not expire, however,  fixed expiration dates/times can be set for credentials upon creation, using the `--expires` parameter in the command (for example: `--expires '2021-07-15T21:00:00'`).

 # Creating Application Credentials via the CLI